-This scholarship is open for study in any field of science: medicine, engineering, information technology, pharmacy, biotechnology, and other graduate courses pertaining to science (B.Sc) etc.
+This scholarship is open for graduation study in any field of science - pure sciences, applied sciences, engineering, medical or any other graduate courses pertaining to science stream.

 Yes, as long as you fulfill the conditions mentioned above, you are eligible for the scholarship to study in any recognized Indian University anywhere in India.

 Yes, you are eligible to apply, as long as you fulfil the conditions mentioned above.

 The candidate shall enclose the under mentioned documents along with the application form: -

 The scholars need to submit following documents within two months of receiving scholarship letter from L'Oreal India.